Sometimes, the media portray beets as some kind of miracle vegetable. But just how good for you are they really?

 Beets also contain nitrate.
 Beets are not unusual in this regard as every vegetable supplies nitrate, but they are one of the most significant dietary sources.

 Further, nitrate is metabolized into nitric oxide inside the body.
-Nitric oxide is a vasodilator that improves blood flow and can reduce blood pressure.
+Nitric oxide is a vasodilator that improves blood flow and can reduce blood pressure, and it has several performance benefits too.

 The Health Benefits of Beets